 - Listening skills

-are solicited from practicing lawyers about all applicants in the following manner:
+are solicited from practicing lawyers about all applicants in the following

-to each practicing lawyer in the state, seeking an assessment of the
+distributed to each practicing lawyer in the state, seeking an assessment

-distributed to each member of the magistrates commission.
+compiled and distributed to each member of the magistrates

-tabulation is borne by the Supreme Court which has developed a computer
+and its tabulation is borne by the Supreme Court which has developed a

-Separate questionnaires are also distributed to district court clerk
+comment: Separate questionnaires are also distributed to district court clerk

-offices which allows members of the public, who might wish to do so, to comment on
+offices which allows members of the public, who might wish to do so, to comment

 statement of the relationship to the applicant or the basis upon which any